 Coun Myers said: “What happened at the weekend serves as a very tragic reminder of what we need to achieve, which is to do our best to ensure no one else loses their life in the river.”

-The group has enlisted the help of local fishermen to create a map highlighting the danger spots in the river and are also looking at installing lifebuoys alongside a poster of Ian’s story along the river.
+The group has enlisted the help of local fishermen to create a map highlighting the danger spots in the river and are also looking at installing lifebuoys alongside a poster of Ian’s story along

 The inquest into the death of Colin was opened and adjourned yesterday.
 A post-mortem examination has been carried out but a cause of death is not yet known.